-Assam environmentalist opposes OIL’s R&D centre in Dibru-Saikhowa
+Assam environmentalist opposes OIL’s R&D centre in eco-sensitive of Dibru-Saikhowa

 On March 27, Golaghat-based environmentalist Apurba Ballav Goswami addressed the Ministry of Environment, Forest, and Climate Change, opposing the move.
 He highlighted that the eco-sensitive zone serves as a buffer to protect the park’s ecosystem and has already endured severe ecological damage, citing the 2020 Baghjan oil well blowout just 1.6 km away.

 “The blowout caused significant harm, including a 41% loss of vegetation, a 25% rise in wetland chlorophyll-a levels, and the destruction of wildlife, underscoring the vulnerability of the area to industrial activities,” Goswami said.
+He also pointed to the National Green Tribunal’s findings that criticized OIL for failing to conduct mandatory biodiversity impact assessments after the blowout.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!